yiit/ENFi32_10012026/docs/source/Rules/Rules.rst

 .. note::
    To assist writing rules, one may prefer to use an editor like Notepad++ which supports user defined languages to colorize the text.
-   See the ``Misc/Notepad++`` folder for a Notepad++ language definition which can be used to colorize rules.
+   See the ``Misc/Notepad++`` folder for a Notepad++ language definition which can be used to colorize rules. |br|
-   Another option is the `ESPeasy Code Editor <https://raw.githack.com/chromoxdor/EasyColorCode/main/colorcode.html>`_ , an online editor with rules highlighting and hinting.
+   Another option is the `ESPeasy Code Editor <https://raw.githack.com/chromoxdor/EasyColorCode/main/colorcode.html>`_ , an online editor with rules highlighting and hinting. |br|
+   Additionally, in many builds, EasyColorCode has been integrated, making the syntax highlighting and auto-completion available, directly in the Rules editor of the ESPEasy UI.

 Enable Rules
 ------------